edgd1er/jeedom-rpi/README.md

 updated base image, added https support, healtcheck, handle services with supervisor.

-Please note that jeedom version (V3 ot v4) will be downloaded during install, so the core project is not requested in that branch.
+Please note that jeedom version (V3 or v4) will be downloaded during install, so the core project is not requested in that branch.

 # jeedom-rpi